 This includes statistical sources under 'Key Non Parliamentary Papers'

 Off campus?
-Use your University DS login.
-Select Login, select Shibboleth Login through your Home Organisation, search for and select University of Strathclyde and select Continue.
+Select 'Account Login', choose 'Shibboleth: Login through your Home Organisation', search for and select University of Strathclyde and select Continue.
+Enter your University email address and password with multifactor authentication where prompted.

 Eurostat is the statistical office of the European Union.
 It provides statistics at European level that enable comparisons between countries and regions.
 Data can be browsed by theme and there is also access to Eurostat publications.